Mexico's energy reform strains ties with US - NewsBreak

 Mexico's energy reform strains ties with US

-MEXICO CITY — (AP) — Mexico’s plan to favor its own state-owned electrical power plants and limit energy sales by private, foreign-built projects could affect U.S. investment in Mexico, officials said during bilateral talks this week.
+Mexico’s plan to favor its own state-owned electrical power plants and limit energy sales by private, foreign-built projects could affect U.S. investment in Mexico officials said during bilateral talks this week.

 According to statements issued Friday, the U.S. government has “real concerns with the potential negative impact” on U.S. firms and investments.